Michael Knowles DEBATES Two Liberals | Bar Fight ft. Adam Mockler & Cecilia Rae

 Because you're evading the actual point, which is whether children raised in same-sex households do better or worse.
 And the scientific evidence, which you could not cite.

-The scientific evidence, which you could not cite, uniformly says that they are.
+The scientific evidence, which you could not cite, uniformly says that they better.
 Not uniformly, no.

 You got to do better research if you can't remember.
-Dude, you've got to answer my questions a little better.
+Dude, you got to answer my questions a little better.

 I don't know.
 I think I just answered your question.